 On February 15, 1999, the Company entered into an exclusive worldwide license agreement with the University of Miami School of Medicine to license technology relating to the Company's EyeGate® II Delivery System.
-This agreement, which was amended in December 2005, requires the Company to pay to the University of Miami an annual license fee of \$12,500.
-This license also requires payments to the University of Miami upon the Company's achievement of certain milestones.
-Unless terminated pursuant to the license agreement, this license will expire 12 years after the date of the first commercial sale of a product containing the licensed technology.
+This agreement, which was amended in December 2005, required the Company to pay to the University of Miami an annual license fee of \$12,500.
+This license also required payments to the University of Miami upon the Company's achievement of certain milestones.
+On July 9, 2020, the Company provided written notice to terminate this agreement effective as of October 7, 2020, 90 days from the written notice.

-On July 23, 1999, the Company entered into a perpetual Transaction Protocol agreement with Francine Behar-Cohen to acknowledge the Company's right to use certain patents that Ms. Behar-Cohen had certain ownership rights with respect to and which are used in the Company's EGP-437 Combination Product.
-The agreement also provides for the Company to pay Ms. Behar-Cohen a fee based on a percentage of the pre-tax turnover generated from sales of the Company's EGP-437 Combination Product relating to its inclusion of the EyeGate® II Delivery System.
+On July 23, 1999, the Company entered into a perpetual Transaction Protocol agreement with Francine Behar-Cohen to acknowledge the Company's right to use certain patents that Ms. Behar-Cohen had certain ownership rights with respect to and which were used in the Company's EGP-437 Combination Product.
+The agreement also provided for the Company to pay Ms. Behar-Cohen a fee based on a percentage of the pre-tax turnover generated from sales of the Company's EGP-437 Combination Product relating to its inclusion of the EyeGate® II Delivery System.
 The fees due under the agreement expired in January 2018, but the Company continues to maintain its rights under the agreement.